Week 1: Genome Analytics

 Project 0 Overview

 This project will focus on getting you accustomed to how nextflow works and its key functions.
-You will be constructing a small nextflow pipeline that will annotate a small bacterial genome using Prokka, calculate some basic genome statistics using python (GC Content, and genome size) and extract the sequence for a specified region of the genome by its coordinates.
+You will be constructing a nextflow pipeline that will annotate a small bacterial genome using Prokka, calculate some basic genome statistics using python (GC Content, and genome size) and extract the sequence for a specified region of the genome by its coordinates.
 The general format and structure of this repository and nextflow pipeline will be utilized for all other projects.

 Objectives